avityuk/ginger/README.md

 - [Joda Time](joda-time.sourceforge.net) support in message format
 - Extensibility.
 Any file format can be used for loading localization resources from any location
 - Easy to use, fast and thread-safe
 - [Commons Lang 3](http://commons.apache.org/lang/)  is the only single dependency.
-Though it also uses [Guava](http://code.google.com/p/guava-libraries/) and [cglib](http://cglib.sourceforge.net/) instead of making them as Maven dependencies it was decided to use their repackaged versions

 FAQ